MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/revision-heidi/appv-deploying-the-appv-sequencer-and-client.md

 For a list of changes in the App-V Sequencer, see [What's new in App-V](appv-about-appv.md).

-To deploy the sequencer, see [How to Install the Sequencer](appv-install-the-sequencer.md).
+To deploy the sequencer, see [How to install the Sequencer](appv-install-the-sequencer.md).

 ## App-V Client and Sequencer logs

 You can use the App-V Sequencer log information to help troubleshoot the Sequencer installation and operational events while using App-V. The Sequencer-related log information can be reviewed with the **Event Viewer**.
 The following line displays the specific path for Sequencer-related events: